 - alcoholic beverages

-- medications such as aspirin and nonsteroidal anti-inflammatory drugs or isoniazid and doxycycline
+- antibiotics, such as isoniazid and doxycycline (Monodox, Oracea, Vibramycin)

-Even if a person tests negative for food allergies, it’s possible they may be hypersensitive or intolerant to certain foods.
+Even if a person tests negative for food allergies, it’s possible they may have a hypersensitivity to or intolerance of certain foods.
 Eating these pseudoallergens can result in reactions that resemble a true allergic reaction, including hives.

 - food additives